-Walter Hirshberg Memorial Scholarship.
+Walter Hirshberg Memorial Scholarship (established by the Clint Foundation).
 This scholarship was established by Mr. and Mrs. John H. McClintock, Jr., and the Clint Foundation as a memorial to their friend, Walter Hirshberg.
 The scholarship is awarded to a sophomore, junior or senior of good standing with a minimum cumulative GPA of 2.5.
 Students must also be working part time and recipients must make a moral commitment to help other students in the future.
 Preference will be given to students with demonstrated financial need.